Brain Tumor Types: An In-Depth Look at Benign and Malignant Varieties

 Characteristics: Highly malignant.

-Treatment: Depends on the primary cancer type.
+Treatment: Depends on the primary cancer type, often involving systemic therapy and targeted brain tumor treatments.

 Factors Influencing Treatment Choices